khoalun/startwar/README.md

-To run the project using command line : npm i and npm run dev
+To run the project using command line : npm i and npm run dev on web

 Here is the deployment link of project : https://startwarweb.netlify.app/